ilich/ShredMeFox/README.md

 ShredMeFox
 ==========

-Firefox OS utility to securely destroy/wipe data on your mobile device.
+Firefox OS utility to securely destroy/wipe data on your device.